 Additional funding is provided by the national government, some provincial governments, corporate supporters and personal donations.

-As a not-for-profit organisation, all money we raise goes back into caring for the community: improving our services, purchasing new equipment and ambulances, training our staff and keeping ambulances fuelled and maintained ready to attend the next emergency.
+As a not-for-profit organization, all money we raise goes back into caring for the community: improving our services, purchasing new equipment and ambulances, training our staff and keeping ambulances fueled and maintained ready to attend the next emergency.

 We thank our sponsors and the Papua New Guinea community for their continued support.